gadamc/kdata/htmlpy/util.rst

 kdatapy utility functions
 =========================

-Here are a handful of functions that will things such as

-* create numpy arrays for you from the output of a KPtaProcessor
-* loop through the data for you to plot pulses or processes the data (why rewrite an event loop ever again!)

 This module also extends the KDataReader class and the family of KPtaProcessor classes to be iterable.
+This module also provides easy functions to create numpy arrays from KPtaProcessors and to provide event looping functions, allowing you to hook in an analysis function to the loop.
+This way you don't have to write those chunks of code ever again.

 The KDataReader class itself is iterable and returns a pointer to the KEvent class (KRawEvent, KAmpEvent, KHLAEvent).
+The KRawBoloPulseRecord class is also iterable, returning each value of the pulse trace itself.
+However, its recommended that you use the getnumpy() utility function to get a numpy array.
+An example is shown below.

 .. code-block:: python